ZingyAwesome/pyjava/README.md

 # pyjava
-A set of Docker images for the Pterodactyl Panel, containing Python images with Java 11 JRE included.
-Supports AMD64 and ARM64.
+A set of Docker images for the Pterodactyl Panel, containing Python and Java (JRE).
+Supports AMD64 and ARM64 architectures.

-You can either pull the GitHub Registry image, `ghcr.io/zingyawesome/pyjava:<python-version>`, or build it yourself.
+You can either pull a GitHub Registry image, `ghcr.io/zingyawesome/pyjava:<python-version>-<java-version>` (e.g. `ghcr.io/zingyawesome/pyjava:3.12-21`), or build it yourself.